TyruswooStudio/Tyruswoo_BigChoiceLists-MZ/README.md

 To give them a wide multi-column display, read on.

 ### How to Display a Choice List in a Wide, Multi-column Window

 1. Set up your message text and choice list as described in the how-to above.
-2. Directly BEFORE the message text that accompanies the choice list, create a plugin command.
+2. Directly **before** the message text that accompanies the choice list, create a plugin command.
 Select the plugin Tyruswoo_BigChoiceLists, and the command Wide Choice List.
 3. The following arguments appear in the table: Column Count (set to 2),